virustotalop/virustotalop/README.md

 ### About me

 I am a software engineer with 9 years of programming experience, primarily in the Java programming language.
-I also program in a number of different languages, to different degrees of familiarity.
+I also program in a number of different languages with different degrees of familiarity.
 I currently work at [ClubObsidian](https://github.com/ClubObsidian/) and do contract work for a few different clients.

 :zap: Languages
 * Java